JoseSK999/floresta-docs/src/ch00-00-introduction.md

 This documentation provides an overview of the process involved in creating and running a Floresta node (i.e., a `UtreexoNode`).
 We start by examining the project's overall structure, which is necessary to build a foundation for understanding its internal workings.

 The book will contain plenty of code snippets, which are identical to Floresta code sections.
-Each snippet includes a commented path referencing its corresponding file, visible by clicking the _eye icon_ in the top-right corner of the snippet (e.g. `// Path: floresta-chain/src/lib.rs`).
+Each snippet includes a commented path referencing its corresponding file, visible by clicking the _eye icon_ in the top-right corner of the snippet (e.g., `// Path: floresta-chain/src/lib.rs`).

 You will also find some interactive quizzes to test and reinforce your understanding of Floresta!